The Anatomy of Accessible Forms: The Problem with Placeholders

 - password

-Placeholder is introduced in HTML5, and since then it has become a rather important attribute that is widely used.
-Developers, and designers many times want to use a placeholder in lengthy forms as they believe it is more appealing than a visible label.
-This is because it occupies less space on the screen and renders the design for smaller screens better than short hints.
+HTML5 introduced the placeholder attribute, and since then it has become widely used.
+Designers and developers want to use a placeholder in forms as they believe it is more appealing than a visible label and instructions.
+This is because it takes up less space, especially on smaller devices and screens.

-In part one of the series on accessible forms, we will see why using a placeholder is not great from the accessibility standpoint and how to use a placeholder attribute successfully.
+In part one of the series on accessible forms, we will see why using a placeholder is not great from an accessibility standpoint and how to use a placeholder attribute successfully.

 Avoid the Placeholder Attribute

-According to the research conducted by Nielsen, it is not best practice to have a placeholder in the form field from a user experience perspective.
-This is because many users are confused by placeholders.
+According to research conducted by Nielsen, using placeholder text in a form field causes a poor user experience.
+This is because placeholders confuse many users.
 In particular, people with cognitive disabilities tend to have issues understanding placeholder text because they think it is pre-populated text and will try to submit the form without entering their specific information.

 Placeholders Fail Color Contrast

-The default color of a placeholder in a form field is light grey, which often doesn’t pass the Web Content Accessibility Guidelines (WCAG) Success Criteria 1.4.3 guideline.
-According to the WCAG SC 1.4.3, the visual presentation of text and images of text must have a color contrast ratio of at least 4.5:1, and different browsers render placeholder differently.
+The default color of a placeholder in a form field is light grey, which often doesn’t pass the Web Content Accessibility Guidelines (WCAG) Success Criteria (SC) 1.4.3 guideline.
+According to the WCAG SC 1.4.3, the visual presentation of text and images of text must have a color contrast ratio of at least 4.5:1, and different browsers present the color of the placeholder attribute differently.
 For the placeholder to pass successful color contrast requirements, proper CSS must be used:

 Sample CSS Code for Placeholder